mschifer/mediawiki-hg-metrics/README.md

 ![Example output](http://i.imgur.com/IM6xd.png"Example output")

-Note that the wiki tag name defaults to "bugzilla" but is configurable by the administrator.
+Note that the wiki tag name defaults to "hgm" but is configurable by the administrator.

 Examples